NJIT Grad Students Invent Slick New Dating App

 FaceDate’s user interface is pretty straightforward and easy to operate.
 To get started, you’ll need to upload a photo of yourself and provide some basic information—birthdate, gender and a brief bio.

-Next, you’ll be asked to upload a set of photos, giving you the ability to meet people who bare a resemblance to someone you find attractive.
+Next, you’ll be asked to upload a set of photos, giving you the ability to meet people who bear a resemblance to someone you find attractive.

 Yep.
 If you’re partial to dimples, high cheekbones and a strong jawline, FaceDate will store the images in a database, distribute the search request, facilitate the matching of photos and organize conversations between you and other users who match your inclinations.
 And the face recognition tasks can run on your smartphone or be offloaded to the cloud.